r3a1d3a1/stretchly/README.md

 In the preferences file, set `volume` to your preferred value.
 Default value is `1`, which is 100% volume.
 Set it, for example, to `0.61` for 61% volume.

 #### Postpone/Finish Break Shortcut
 In the preferences file, set `endBreakShortcut` to your preferred value.
 We do not validate this input, so please check [Electron's documentation](https://www.electronjs.org/docs/api/accelerator) for available values for key and modifier.
+When a given accelerator is already taken by other applications, this call will silently fail.
+This behavior is intended by operating systems, since they don't want applications to fight for global shortcuts.

+If you'd like to disable the shortcut, set value to empty string `""`.

+Default value is `CmdOrCtrl+X`.

+#### Pause Breaks Shortcut

+In the preferences file, set `pauseBreaksShortcut` to your preferred value.
+We do not validate this input, so please check [Electron's documentation](https://www.electronjs.org/docs/api/accelerator) for available values for key and modifier.
+When a given accelerator is already taken by other applications, this call will silently fail.
+This behavior is intended by operating systems, since they don't want applications to fight for global shortcuts.

+If you'd like to disable the shortcut, set value to empty string `""`.
+That's the default value as well.

+#### Resume Breaks Shortcut
+In the preferences file, set `resumeBreaksShortcut` to your preferred value.
+We do not validate this input, so please check [Electron's documentation](https://www.electronjs.org/docs/api/accelerator) for available values for key and modifier.
+When a given accelerator is already taken by other applications, this call will silently fail.
+This behavior is intended by operating systems, since they don't want applications to fight for global shortcuts.

+If you'd like to disable the shortcut, set value to empty string `""`.
+That's the default value as well.

 #### Appearance [![Contributor Preferences](https://img.shields.io/badge/Contributor_Preferences-✔-success)](#contributor-preferences)
 In the preferences file, change `themeSource: 'system'` to either `'light'` or `'dark'` to always use the specified theme.